 Students enrolling on this course are eligible to apply for loans from the Student Loans Company.
 These cover tuition fees of up to £9,250 per year and support living costs.
 These loans are the same as those available to undergraduate students.

-New for 2020: Nursing students on courses from September 2020 may be eligible for non-repayable government funding of at least £5,000 a year and mental health nursing students may also be eligible for an additional £1000 as it has been confirmed as a shortage specialism.
-Find out more information about the funding on the gov.uk website.
+New for 2020: Nursing students on courses from September 2020 may be eligible for a non-repayable government training grant of at least £5,000 a year and mental health nursing students may also be eligible for an additional £1,000 specialist subject payment as it has been confirmed as a shortage specialism.
+Find out more information about the funding.

 Please note that when applying for this course via UCAS, you will need to search for it in the undergraduate category.